asmeurer/blog/posts/moving-to-github-pages-with-nikola/index.md

 you don't have something installed that you should, so if you see that, just install what it tells you to.
 If you use `conda` and Mac OS X, I have uploaded all the dependencies to my [Binstar](https://binstar.org/asmeurer/), so you can just `conda install -c asmeurer nikola`.
+Oh and don't worry, Nikola and its dependencies fully support Python 3 (I wouldn't be using it if they didn't).

 Then you just run the commands from http://getnikola.com/handbook.html#all-you-need-to-know.